 French freestyle skiing’s comeback kid

-In the blood“My mother was a ski instructor and my father drove a snow groomer, so you could say that the mountains and skiing are in my blood,” writes Marie Martinod on her official website.
-Born in La Plagne, she was only seven when the Winter Olympic Games came to town in nearby Albertville in 1992, an event that inspired her.
+“My mother was a ski instructor and my father drove a snow groomer, so you could say that the mountains and skiing are in my blood,” writes Marie Martinod on her official website.
+Born in La Plagne, she was only seven when the Olympic Winter Games came to town in nearby Albertville in 1992, an event that inspired her.

 On skis as soon as she was able to walk, her ambition was to excel at moguls and aerials, like her idols at the Albertville Games.
 Making great strides with her local ski club from the age of nine, she went on to become a pioneer of halfpipe skiing, a new sport that was growing in popularity.